 - Log into your Pagos account.

-- Click the settings icon in the navigation bar, then click Data Sources.
+- Click your profile icon in the navigation bar, then click Manage Account.

-- To add a new data source, click + Add new data source.
+- To add a new data source, click + Add Data Source.

 After you enter your Adyen details in the Data Sources page of your Pagos account and click Add, a pop-up will prompt you to create a webhook.
 Click Copy beside the destination URL, then click Ok.